Witham railway station: Layout

 Platform 1 is rarely used except for peak-hour services to and from London Liverpool Street starting or terminating at Witham; a limited number of through-trains towards London use this platform as well.
 Platform 1 was formerly used by trains on the now disused Witham-Maldon branch line.
 Platform 2 is typically used by services towards London and platform 3 is for country-bound trains.
 Platform 4 is for Braintree branch services; this platform may also be used by through eastbound services stopping during peak times to allow fast express trains to pass through unhindered.
 Some evening peak services terminating at Witham also use platform 4.
 A new passing loop is planned to the north of Witham to further enable express services to overtake stopping services in either direction.

 The station's car park is situated next to the station.
 To access the car park from the station passengers once had to exit onto the street and take a substantial walk to the road bridge across the tracks situated just past the western end of the station, over the bridge and then down a residential road the other side of the tracks.
 Passengers campaigned for a remedy to this issue for many years.
 In 2001 funding was announced to build a footbridge direct from the station to the car park, but this was subsequently withdrawn indefinitely due to financial cutbacks following the collapse of Railtrack.
 Reports of a new funding package for a footbridge emerged in 2008.
 Work took place between in 2011 which included a new entrance at the station to provide access to and from the adjacent car park.
 The footbridge opened in August 2011.
 The improvements also saw new disabled parking facilities, a customer help point and information point and new sheltered cycle storage.

 An 1897 survey of the station shows a small system of sidings on the down-side at the London end and also a siding with a turntable at the country end off the Braintree branch.
 On the up-side there were sidings serving an auction mart and cattle pens at the London end; and the Maltings and a coal yard at the country end accessed from both the main line and the Maldon branch.
 The Maldon branch had at an earlier date been served by a triangular junction which facilitated direct running from Colchester but it is shown as disconnected in 1897.

 Services

-The typical off-peak service pattern:
+All services are operated by Greater Anglia.
+The typical off-peak service pattern is: